Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python function to find the maximum of three numbers.
 - Write a function to sum all the numbers in a list.

+52. Day 52 (21st August 2024)
+- Write a Python function to multiply all the numbers in a list.
+- Write a function to reverse a string.